-Our monthly 'dress down' day raised £26 for Wheatley Summer Kids Club.
+Our monthly 'dress down' day raised funds on their behalf.

 On the first Monday of each month IS staff can come to the Chapel in their casual clothes in return for a donation of £2 to the charity being supported.
 Staff can nominate any good cause they feel deserves a bit of extra help.
-This month's charity was suggested by Paul Sheehan in our Support Services team.
+This month we are supporting the Alzheimer's Society, as nominated by Paul Sheehan in our Support Services team.